 Each affected area has a unique position that they must deal with, and playing baseball in each of these affected areas has the potential to go south, very quickly.

-Interstate commerce is one of the main reasons why this virus spread so quickly, and why certain areas in the Northeast (like New York and Boston) have been hit so hard.
-These areas’ economies are incredibly globalized and have dense populations that rely on others for transportation, employment, and food.
+These globalized commercial areas in the Northeast (like New York and Boston) are why this virus spread so quickly, and why certain areas have been hit so hard.
+These areas’ economies and cultures are incredibly globalized, and have dense populations that rely on others for transportation, employment, and food.
 This undoubtedly is one of the many reasons why there was an uptick in these urban areas, and the person-to-person contacts commonly associated with living in an urban area is what makes dealing with this pandemic in an urbanized setting so difficult.

 The plan to return baseball to teams’ home cities is not the answer.